csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 **3.6.4 Learning heuristics from experience**

 A heuristic function h(n) is supposed to estimate the cost of a solution beginning from the state at node n.
 How could an agent construct such a function?
 One solution was given in the preceding sections—namely, to devise relaxed problems for which an optimal solution can be found easily.
 Another solution is to learn from experience.
 “Experience” here means solving lots of 8-puzzles, for instance.
 Each optimal solution to an 8-puzzle problem provides examples from which h(n) can be learned.
-Each example consists of a state from the solu- tion path and the actual cost of the solution from that point.
+Each example consists of a state from the solution path and the actual cost of the solution from that point.
 From these examples, a learning algorithm can be used to construct a function h(n) that can (with luck) predict solution costs for other states that arise during search.
-Techniques for doing just this using neural nets, de- cision trees, and other methods are demonstrated in Chapter 18.
+Techniques for doing just this using neural nets, decision trees, and other methods are demonstrated in Chapter 18.
 (The reinforcement learning methods described in Chapter 21 are also applicable.)

 Inductive learning methods work best when supplied with **features** of a state that areFEATURE